-- Rule of law, or understanding that rules matter (through the prime area of Personal, Social and Emotional Development)
+The rule of law or understanding that rules matter (through prime area of Personal, Social and Emotional Development)

-- Individual liberty, or freedom for all (through the prime areas of Personal, Social and Emotional Development and understanding the world)
+Individual liberty or freedom for all (through Prime areas of Personal, Social and Emotional Development and understanding the world)

-Mutual respect & tolerance of those of different faiths & beliefs or treating others as you want to be treated (through the prime areas of Personal, Social and Emotional Development, and Understanding the World)
+Mutual respect & tolerance of those of different faiths & beliefs or treating others as you want to be treated (through prime areas of Personal, Social and Emotional Development and Understanding the world)

 – actively promote intolerance of other faiths, cultures and races

 – fail to challenge gender stereotypes and routinely segregate girls and boys

 – fail to challenge behaviours (whether of staff, children or parents) that are not in line with the fundamental British values of democracy, a rule of law, individual liberty, mutual respect and tolerance for those with different faiths and beliefs.